Confused by College Board SAT Reading Practice Questions? Let’s Break This One Down Together!

 - 2 min read

-Some SAT reading questions don’t ask you what a sentence says—they ask you why it’s there.
+Some College Board SAT Reading Practice questions don’t ask you what a sentence says—they ask you why it’s there.
 Sound tricky?
 You’re not alone.
 In today’s breakdown, we’re tackling a common challenge: identifying the function of a specific sentence in a short passage.
 Let’s take a look at a real SAT-style example and walk through what’s really being asked—so you can face these questions with confidence on test day.

 The mimosa tree evolved in East Asia, where the beetle Bruchidius terrenus preys on its seeds.
 In 1785, mimosa trees were introduced to North America, far from any B. terrenus.
 But evolutionary links between predators and their prey can persist across centuries and continents.
 Around 2001, B. terrenus was introduced in southeastern North America near where botanist Shu-Mei Chang and colleagues had been monitoring mimosa trees.
 Within a year, 93 percent of the trees had been attacked by the beetles.